zsb8/Python_Spark_ML_SVM/README.md

+Data is pubic.

 # Python_Spark_ML_SVM
 Use SVM algorithm to machine learning, find the best mode to predict the validation of website.

 Running environment is Spark + Hadoop + PySpark
-Used the algorithm is Stochastic Gradient Descent (SGD).
+Used the algorithm is Support Vetcor Machine (SVM).
 Used the library is pyspark.mllib.

 # Stage1:  Read data